What’s Going on With Trump’s TikTok Ban and the Microsoft Deal?

 The potential consequences, including political ones

 The outcome of the U.S.-TikTok standoff could have far reaching implications.
 As Shirin Ghaffary has pointed out, a ban or forced sale could jeopardize TikTok’s success and weaken its ability to challenge U.S. tech giants like Google and Facebook, which are already benefiting from massive monopolies.
-And some critics, like Wired’s Nicholas Thompson, have argued that putting aside the security concerns, banning TikTok would be a big blow to free speech, as well:
+The entertainment industry impact could also be huge, both for creators and for the businesses that orbit them — and everyone got a taste of what that might be like over the weekend, according to the New York Times’s Taylor Lorenz:

+TikTok is known mostly for dance videos and comedic skits, but that silliness can obscure two facts: TikTok has become a powerhouse in the entertainment industry and the primary platform that music executives and talent agents use to scout the next big act.
+And, at the same time, especially as the election nears, the app has become an information and organizing hub for Gen Z activists and politically-minded young people. …

+The loss of TikTok would upend large swaths of the entertainment industry that have just been completely reoriented around the app.
+TikTok has rewritten the pop charts, becoming a new default for how labels and aspiring artists promote their songs.
+And TikTok is where major brands like American Eagle, Chipotle and others spend millions to reach the next generation of consumers.

 If one is an avid believer in free speech, how can one even threaten the death penalty for a social media platforrm?
 TikTok is full of garbage and sometimes hate.
 But it’s free and open, even in ways that other platforms aren’t. …

-Note: This post has been updated to include additional analysis and information.